influxdata/telegraf/plugins/inputs/cloud_pubsub_push/README.md

   ## 0 means to use the default of 524,288,00 bytes (500 mebibytes)
   # max_body_size = "500MB"

+  ## Whether to add the pubsub metadata, such as message attributes and subscription as a tag.
+  # add_meta = false

   ## Optional.
 Maximum messages to read from PubSub that have not been written
   ## to an output.
 Defaults to 1000.
   ## For best throughput set based on the number of metrics within